Affiliate links on Android Authority may earn us a commission. Learn more.

 iPod Touch (7th-generation)

 Whether you know a lot about MP3 players or this is your first foray, you’re probably familiar with the iPod Touch.
-Now in its 7th generation, the Touch is the only way to go if you prefer iOS.
+Even Apple has stopped releasing new MP3 players, but you can still find the 7th generation around.
+You’ll likely have to get it used or renewed, though.
+The Touch is the only way to go if you prefer iOS, but try to get it soon, as it has been discontinued and we don’t know how hard it will be to find it later on.

 It offers a pocket-friendly experience with a 4-inch Retina display and an A10 Fusion chip like the one found in the iPhone 7.
 You could think of the iPod Touch as a first phone without actually giving your little ones a truly mobile device.
 The iPod Touch is limited to Wi-Fi and Bluetooth connectivity, though you can still use it for FaceTime and iMessage to stay in touch.

 It’s the least audio-focused device on the list, but it’s also the most flexible.
 Thanks to the App Store, you can stream and download music from services like Spotify, Pandora, and Apple Music.
 Keep sound quality in mind since it differs across services.
-For example, Apple Music uses a 256kbps AAC bitrate.
-Because Spotify’s max bitrate is 320kbps Ogg Vorbis, Apple Music’s sound quality is usually better than Spotify’s.
+WE have a list of the best high-res music streaming services available, if you need some help.

-Apple’s iPod offerings may not be what they once were — gone are all but the Touch.
-However, the Mighty Vibe might make you feel like a classic iPod Shuffle is back on the menu.
+Apple’s iPod offerings may not be what they once were.
+The Mighty Vibe might make you feel like a classic iPod Shuffle is back on the menu.

-If you remember the old shuffle, you’ll know that there’s no touch screen, just a simple button setup.
-That’s how the Mighty Vibe gets the job done too, and it packs storage space for over 1,000 songs.
+If you remember the old shuffle, you’ll know that there’s no touch screen, just a simple button setup on a tiny square device.
+The Mighty Vibe offers a very similar experience, and it packs storage space for over 1,000 songs.
 It’s designed for the fitness-focused music lover, weighing in at just 22 grams.
 You can simply clip it to your shirt or pants and hit the gym.

 SanDisk Clip Sport Plus

-The Clip Sport Plus is another excellent fitness-friendly option with up to 20 hours of playback and a comparatively large 16GB of storage.
-It should hold somewhere in the neighborhood of 4,000 songs, though the Clip Sport Plus isn’t exactly built for audiophiles.
-There are no advanced audio features, but the MP3 player does support MP3, WMA, AAC, WAV, and FLAC playback.
+It should hold somewhere in the neighborhood of 4,000 songs, though the Clip Sport Plus isn’t exactly for audiophiles.
+There are no advanced audio features, but the MP3 player supports MP3, WMA, AAC, WAV, and FLAC playback.

-It’s a water-resistant option, and the back of the Clip Sport Plus itself serves as a handy clip, so you can attach it and forget it.
-You can use your favorite Bluetooth headphones, too, so you won’t get stuck on any equipment while you hit the gym.
+It’s water-resistant, and the back of the Clip Sport Plus serves as a handy clip.
+You can use your favorite Bluetooth headphones, too, so you won’t get stuck on any equipment at the gym.
 If you still prefer the radio, the Clip Sport Plus is one of the best MP3 players with FM functionality.

 For some listeners, the Walkman is the very definition of an MP3 player.
 The classic Sony line is still around, and it’s still churning out high-end audio players.
 The NW-A55 Walkman shows how far the line has come, and it’s not your dad’s Walkman.

-Astell and Kern’s mission is to achieve the artist’s original sound quality, and the SR25 is one of the best attempts yet, thanks to dual Cirrus Logic CS43198 Master DACs.
-They’re backed by a quad-core CPU and up to 32-bit Native DSD playback.
-You can control your 64GB of expandable storage on the 3.6-inch display, though the angle may be an adjustment for some.
-The A&Norma SR25 supports WAV, FLAC, WMA, MP3, OGG, APE, AAC, ALAC, AIFF, DFF, DSF, and MQA for playback, so you have plenty of options.
+Astell and Kern’s mission is to achieve the artist’s original sound quality, and the Astell and Kern KANN ALPHA is one of the best attempts yet, thanks to dual ESS ES9068AS DACs.
+A quad-core CPU and up to 32-bit Native DSD playback backs the experience very well.
+You can control your 64GB of expandable storage on the 3.6-inch display.
+The KANN ALPHA supports WAV, FLAC, WMA, MP3, OGG, APE, AAC, ALAC, AIFF, DFF, DSF, and MQA formats, so you have plenty of options.

-It manages 21 hours of continuous playback, and the Wi-Fi, Bluetooth LDAC, and aptX HD support help make streaming a breeze.
-You can also use the Open App access to play from your favorite streaming apps like Tidal, Apple Music, and Spotify.
+It manages 14.5 hours of continuous playback, and the Wi-Fi, Bluetooth LDAC, and aptX HD support help make streaming a breeze.
+You can also use the Open App access to play from your favorite streaming apps like TIDAL, Apple Music, and Spotify.

-FiiO’s M11 is another high-tech angular option that might put a slight strain on your wallet.
-It’s a true audiophile’s friend, and the giant 5.15-inch HD display feels like you’re working with a second phone.
+Fiio’s M11 Plus is another high-tech option that might put a slight strain on your wallet.
+It’s a true audiophile’s friend, and the large 5.5-inch HD display feels like you’re working with a second phone.

 Sony NW-WS623 Wearable Walkman